estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D89
+iOS and Swift.
+Spent some time with dictionaries.
+Can't believe how close I'm getting to day 100!

 ### R1D88
 iOS and Swift.
 Seems weird that I've never used an @IBOutlet Collection before.
 But now I have.